 Getting there – A Scenic Drive

-Walking Tour – Godley Head / Awaroa
+Tour de marche – Godley Head / Awaroa

 Afternoon – Godley Head / Awaroa Walking Tour continued…